subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 Once your Indexing Service is all set and running successfully, you should open the Node Operator Admin App and follow the steps to register yourself (usually this is `http://localhost:8000/` depending on your installation).
 This includes:

-- Connect your metamask
+- Connect your wallet
 - Register and stake your minimum required stake ([see the current value](../../parameters.md))
-- Add metadata information for your node operator
+- Add metadata information for your Node Operator account

 ## 4. Index or Sync a Project

+Node Operators can run either data indexing projects or RPC endpoints for the network (or both).

-To index a data indexing project, please follow the instructions [here](../indexers/index-project.md).
+- To index a data indexing project, please follow the instructions [here](../indexers/index-project.md).

-Guides to setup RPC endpoints will come shortly.
+- To connect an RPC endpoint, please follow the instructions [here](../rpc_providers/introduction.md).

 ## 5. Create a Plan from a Plan Template